chmccallum0704/CSE15L-Lab-Report-3/lab3.md

 Caitlins-MBP:Media caitimccallum$ grep -c 'a' A_helping_hand.txt
 119
 ```
-In this example, I'm looking for an extremely common word in A_helping_hand.txt.
-If I were to just use the grep command without -c, I would have a harder time actually counting the matches by counting lines.
-In the case of searching for the number of times a common word occurs in a longer text file, using the -c command line option is preferable.
+In this code block, the grep command is used with the `-c` option to search for the letter "a" within the file A_helping_hand.txt.
+The command `grep -c 'a' A_helping_hand.txt` instructs grep to count the number of lines that contain at least one occurrence of the letter "a" by applying the `-c` option.
+The output, 119, indicates that the letter "a" appears in 119 lines of the `file A_helping_hand.txt`.
+This method is particularly useful when dealing with simple but frequently occurring elements, such as common words or letters, in a document.
+Rather than generating an overwhelming list of lines and manually counting each occurrence, the `-c` option simplifies the process by providing a direct count.

 source: https://docs.rackspace.com/docs/use-the-linux-grep-command
 ### `-r`: Recursive Search